 Distinctive Mission funding is used to assist institutions in initiatives that are distinct to the individual mission of each institution which also support statewide goals and objectives approved by the Board of Regents.
 For Distinctive Mission, each president proposes the specific uses and outcome measures for funds allocated.
 The use of technology to support teaching and learning as well as student services has grown exponentially during the past decade.
-Better and smarter uses of technology must continue to be deployed in the future.
-To encourage the use of the latest technology to support the missions of the institutions, it is recommended that this be a newly permitted use of Distinctive Mission funding.
+Better and smarter uses of technology to support the missions of the institutions, it is recommended that this be a newly permitted use of Distinctive Mission funding.
 The allocation is based on 1/3 annualized budget related resident FTE enrollment, and 2/3 appropriated ongoing tax funds.
 For 2015-16, institutions may target Distinctive Mission funds for initiatives in the following areas: